computerscienceiscool/llm-tools/docs/file-reading-guide.md

 docker images | grep llm-runtime-io
 ```

-The `<read>` command provides LLMs with secure, containerized access to repository files, enabling thorough code analysis and understanding while maintaining complete isolation from the host system.
+The `<open>` command provides LLMs with secure, containerized access to repository files, enabling thorough code analysis and understanding while maintaining complete isolation from the host system.